Sara Burchfiel, LMFT

 • Eating disorders in neurodivergent individuals, including ADHD, autism, and sensory-related feeding differences

 Whether your experience fits neatly into a diagnosis or feels more complex than a label, eating disorders are rarely just about food.
 They often develop in response to trauma, anxiety, overwhelm, perfectionism, identity stress, or nervous system differences.
-Therapy addresses both behaviors and underlying patterns, helping you build a more grounded, sustainable relationship with food, your body, and yourself.
+Our work addresses both behaviors and underlying patterns, helping you build a more grounded, sustainable relationship with food, your body, and yourself.

 Eating Disorder Therapy: Frequently Asked Questions